irfanhakim-as/homelab-wiki/topics/linux.md

 2. In the **Profile setup** section:

-    - Your name: Set a name suitable for your homelab.
+    - Your name: Set a display name suitable for your homelab
-    - Your server's name: Set a unique name for said server, without the domain name. i.e. `ubuntu-server`.
+    - Your server's name: Set a unique name for said server without the domain name (i.e. `ubuntu-server`)
-    - Pick a username: Set a username suitable for your homelab.
+    - Pick a username: Set a username suitable for your homelab
-    - Choose a password: Set a secure, minimum 12 character password.
+    - Choose a password: Set a secure, minimum 12 character password
-    - Confirm your password: Confirm the password you have set.
+    - Confirm your password: Confirm the password you have set

 3. In the **SSH Setup** section: